molistry/rendertron/README.md

 configures [middleware](#middleware) to determine whether to proxy a request to Rendertron.
 Rendertron is compatible with all client side technologies, including [web components](#web-components).

-**Demo endpoint**

-A demo Rendertron service is available at https://render-tron.appspot.com/.
-It is not designed to be used as a production endpoint.
-You can use it, but there are no uptime guarantees.

 ## Contents
 - [Middleware](#middleware)